AromaKitsune/aromakitsune.github.io/about.md

 permalink: /About
 ---

-This site hosts various system file mods resources for 3DS and Wii U.
+This site hosts various system UI customizations for Nintendo 3DS and Wii U.

 You need custom firmware installed on your console to use those mods.